HYDesmondLiu/RUBICON/README.md

 5. Run ```python Sinergym_BRL.py``` or ```python Sinergym.py```

 ## Building BRL Dataset
-- The dataset we learn from for the offline approach is at https://github.com/HYDesmondLiu/B2RL
+- The dataset we learned from for the offline approach is at https://github.com/HYDesmondLiu/B2RL

-## Cite our paper
+## Please cite our paper if you use our codes

---- Will update after the full paper is published officially---
+@inproceedings{liu2023rule,
+  title={Rule-based policy regularization for reinforcement learning-based building control}, author={Liu, Hsin-Yu and Balaji, Bharathan and Gupta, Rajesh and Hong, Dezhi}, booktitle={Proceedings of the 14th ACM International Conference on Future Energy Systems}, pages={242--265}, year={2023}
+}